metacraft-labs/DendrETH/docs/NIX.md

 ```

 DendrETH is taking advantage of some experimental Nix features such as the
-`nix` command the so called `flakes` which provide more control when pinning
+`nix` command the so-called `flakes`, which provide more control when pinning
 all dependencies of the project to precise versions.
-These feature must be
+These features must be
 [enabled manually][2] after the installation.
 To learn more about the Nix
 flakes, please see the following tutorial: